0kage-eth/0kage-audit-database/lending/issues.md

 ---

-### 4. Repayments paused while liquidations enabled
+## 4. Repayments paused while liquidation is active

 This class of errors relates to a state of lending protocol where repayments are paused while liquidations are active.
 This is unfair to genuine borrowers who might want to repay/add more collateral to improve their health factor.
 It is ok if liquidations are also paused during this time but denying access to borrowers to repay while allowing liquidators to liquidate can cause losses to borrowers.
 Note that all liquidation penalties are borne by borrowers -> so any DOS that effects borrower repayments introduce vulnerabilities in protocol.